 PeerRxMed A free, peer-supported program designed to support clinicians with peer-to-peer support by signing up with a buddy and receiving weekly nudges to check in with each other, along with weekly supportive thoughts for contemplation or conversation during stressful times.

-Avoid Burnout and Build Resilience Gaurav Agarwal, MD, Assistant Professor of Psychiatry and Behavioral Sciences and Medical Education, Northwestern Feinberg School of Medicine, discusses how to move beyond the prevention of burn-out to promote resilience, well-being, and joy.
+Video: Avoid Burnout and Build Resilience Gaurav Agarwal, MD, Assistant Professor of Psychiatry and Behavioral Sciences and Medical Education, Northwestern Feinberg School of Medicine, discusses how to move beyond the prevention of burn-out to promote resilience, well-being, and joy.

 Accreditation Council for Graduate Medical Education (ACGME) The AOA is one of seven member organizations of the ACGME.
 The AOA nominates individuals to serve on the ACGME Board of Directors and 22 ACGME Review and Recognition Committees.
 The ACGME has tools and resources on well-being on its online education portal, Learn at ACGME.
 Resources are designed for both the individual and system-wide practice.
 Some resources are open access; others are free but require a free Learn at ACGME account; and a select few are proprietary.
 The After a Suicide Toolkit is an important resource for Program Directors should a suicide occur within a residency or fellowship program.

 Princeton UMatter Wellness Self-Assessment The Princeton UMatter Wellness Self-Assessment is a self-assessment tool for individual-level self-reflection and goal setting.
 You can use this self-assessment tool to determine the areas of wellness (emotional, environmental, intellectual, occupational, physical, social, and spiritual) where you are thriving and those that may need greater attention.